 “A kind gesture can reach a wound that only compassion can heal”. – Steve Maraboli

 Let’s all make an impact.
-Let’s donate our time and energy to volunteer, participate in charities and fundraisers, help our neighbors, elder ones, and kids in need through random acts of goodwill, let’s stop polluting by recycling our plastic and planting more trees in our neighborhoods.
+Let’s donate our time and energy to volunteer, and participate in charities and fundraisers.
+We can help our neighbors, elder ones, and kids in need through random acts of goodwill.
+Let’s stop polluting by recycling our plastic and planting more trees in our neighborhoods.

 Let’s all make a difference because we can and because it is not hard to do so. 🙂